ndelacerda/ndelacerda.github.io/_pages/wip.md

 <u>Abstract</u>: Public trust in American political institutions has declined sharply since the 1950s, raising concerns about democratic stability, yet we lack a clear agreement on the precise psychological mechanisms underlying institutional trust formation.
 Understanding how citizens evaluate political institutions presents a significant theoretical challenge: political institutions consist of intricate networks of rules, procedures, and personnel, while citizens consistently demonstrate low levels of political knowledge and engagement.
 How do citizens generate judgments about complex political institutions despite their limited political sophistication?
 We argue that citizens navigate institutional complexity through heuristic processing, primarily by evaluating what they perceive as prototypical institutional members.
 Rather than engaging with institutional complexity directly, citizens form trust judgments based on their perceptions of representative institutional actors, effectively lowering the cognitive cost of their judgments.
 We propose evaluating several testable implications of our theory through four studies combining open survey questions content analysis, survey experiments, and conjoint experimental designs.
 Our findings seek to advance our understanding of political trust formation and inform practical efforts to rebuild confidence in democratic institutions.

-## The Circumstantial Dimensions of Clientelism
+## A Model of Clientelistic Propensity: How Short-Term Economic Shocks Shape Voters' Receptivity to Clientelism

 **with Gonzalo Contreras Aguirre**